SixArmDonkey/magicgraph/README.md

 //  Uses the config mapper to produce properties.
 $propertyFactory = new \buffalokiwi\magicgraph\property\PropertyFactory( $configMapper );

-//..The property set factory is required for product model instances.
-//  This is due to how service providers can augment the model configuration.
+//..The property set factory is required when service providers augment the model configuration.
+This is used for
+//  things like the EAV system.
 //..The closure is provided with a list of IPropertyConfig instances which are
 //  supplied by the various service providers and base config.
-//..This may or may not be removed in the future.
 $ioc->addInterface( \buffalokiwi\magicgraph\property\IPropertySetFactory::class, function() use ($propertyFactory) {
   return new \buffalokiwi\magicgraph\property\PropertySetFactory(
     $propertyFactory,